Hawaiian Coffee: Everything You Need to Know

 Stick to a light-medium roast for your Hawaiian beans, and save the dark roasts for beans that are a little bit more affordable.

-Now you know a little bit more about our nation’s only coffee producing region.
+Now you know a little bit more about our nation’s only coffee producing state.
 It’s a place that produces some darn good coffee, as there just isn’t enough land to grow bad coffee.

 Have you had coffee from Hawaii before?

 Will you be traveling there soon to try some for yourself?
-Let us know in the comments below, we would love to hear about your Hawaiian coffee experience.
+Let us know in the comments below, we would love to hear about your experience with the coffee from Hawaiian regions.